seamus-w/openBOS-Documentation-git/content/40_samples/40_manageDatapoints.md

     {
         new
         {
-          datapointClientId: "unique_identifier", // id of the response
+          datapointClientId= "unique_identifier", // id of the response
           identifier: new {
-            type: "busdatapoint",
+            type= "busdatapoint",
-            networkId: "{{bacnetNetworkId}}", // Database identifier of the network to read on
-            busDatapointId: "{{busdatapointId}}" // Database identifier of the fieldbus datapoint in the network organization }
+            networkId= "{{bacnetNetworkId}}", // Database identifier of the network to read on busDatapointId= "{{busdatapointId}}" // Database identifier of the fieldbus datapoint in the network organization }
         }
     };